 Mechanised correctness proofs of static analyses for realistic programming languages requires proof principles for simplifying the proof development.
 Like in other software engineering activities, modular correctness proofs are desirable because they are easier to develop and to maintain.
-We observe that one obstacle to modularity is due to the fact that the concrete state is a complex object with many apparently inter-related components.
-The abstract domain has to reflect these relations but using a full-fledged abstract domain with standard (relational) concretisations leads to proofs with poor modular structure.
-In this paper we have shown how parameterised concretisation functions forms a basis for proof principles that allow to capture the necessary relational information while using concretisation functions as if we were working with non-relational domains.
+We observe that one obstacle to modularity is the complexity of concrete states chich are built from many apparently inter-related components.
+The abstract domain has to reflect these relations but using a full-fledged abstract domain with standard (relational) concretizations leads to proofs with poor modular structure.
+In this paper we have shown how parameterised concretization functions forms a basis for proof principles that allow to capture the necessary relational information while using concretization functions as if we were working with non-relational domains.

-To arrive at these proof principles, we have extended the theory of parameterised concretisations with the key notion of concretisation functors (inspired by the notion of functors in e.g., OCAML) that make explicit the compositional way in which concretisation functions for complex domains are constructed from concretisation of their simpler constituents.
-We have formulated and proved an important property of concretisation functors that shows how a properly chosen pre-order on the concrete domains can greatly simplify the correctness proof for a large class of transfer functions.
+To arrive at these proof principles, we have extended the theory of parameterised concretizations with the key notion of concretization functors that make explicit the compositional way in which concretization functions for complex domains are constructed from concretization of their simpler constituents.
+We have formulated and proved an important property of concretization functors that shows how a properly chosen pre-order on the concrete domains can greatly simplify the correctness proof for a large class of transfer functions.

-The motivation for these theoretical developments came from a mechanised correctness proof for a generic static analysis for stack-based byte code language with memory allocation (not entirely unlike Java Card).
+The motivation for these theoretical developments came from a mechanised correctness proof for a generic static analysis for stack-based byte code language with memory allocation (similar to Java Card).
 As argued in Section 6 the proof principles have demonstrated their practical value by reducing the proof effort considerably.
 We tested this genericity by instantiating the abstract domain for memory references with two well-known abstractions while keeping the rest of the abstract state fixed.
 This was a non-trivial task because these reference abstraction use distinct parameterisations.